How to Treat Mange in Dogs and CatsLast updated: September 24, 2021

 Veterinarians often prescribe Ivermectin products orally to treat mange from the inside out (Plumb).
 Note: Ivermectin cannot be used on a Collie, Sheltie, or breeds containing Collie/Sheltie.

 Topical Ivomec 0.5% also called Ivomec/Ivermectin Pour-On is advantageous as we know we are getting an accurate dose in the animal.
 It's used between the shoulder blades so that the animal can't lick it.
 Licking it won't hurt a dog or cat, but the alcohol carrier makes them salivate and look terrible.
-If you have Collies or Shelties, use Revolution® to get the same effect.
+For breeds such as collies, Shelties and breeds that have collie and Sheltie genetics in them, consider using Bravecto for mange therapy and Sentinel to avoid giving medications containing ivermectin.

 Goodwinol Ointment has been very successful for localized lesions, and antibiotics may be needed for secondary bacterial infections.
-Insecticidal dips or VET BASICS® Lime Sulfur Dip is used to get at the mites in the hair follicles – both work well.
-Weekly bathing with VET BASICS® ParaSeb Shampoo to regain skin health will speed recovery.
+Insecticidal dips or Vet Basics® Lime Sulfur Dip is used to get at the mites in the hair follicles – both work well.
+Weekly bathing with Vet Basics® Sebo Plus Shampoo to regain skin health will speed recovery and it is great for both dogs and cats.
+Dogs and cats that are being treated for mange will also benefit from a fatty acid supplement like Doc Roy's® Daily Care and Doc Roy's® Daily Care Extra.
+Adding it to a high quality pet food will support your pet's natural defenses.

 Mange dogs will benefit from fatty acid supplements and a high quality pet food; both help your pet fight mange by enhancing his natural defenses.